Ductal Carcinoma In Situ (DCIS)

 Appearance

-DCIS cells are further identified by their pattern or shape when looked at under the microscope, classifying them into subtypes.
+The pattern and shape of DCIS cells are looked at under a microscope.
+This helps classify them into subtypes.
 Many tumors will be a mix of two or more subtypes.
 These subtypes are:

 Low or Moderate Grade: